What is Supply Chain Risk Management?

 1. Operational Risk

-It refers to the risks associated with your day-to-day operations, including theft, product damage, and inventory issues.
+These risks are associated with your day-to-day operations, including theft, product damage, and inventory issues.

 2. Financial Risk

-It refers to the risks associated with your finances, such as money owed to suppliers or unpaid taxes.
+It refers to the risks associated with your finances, such as money owed to suppliers, cost of damages and returns, and unpaid liabilities.

 Supply chain risk assessment involves reviewing your current processes and identifying any potential threats.
-You can then take steps to mitigate those risks and reduce your overall costs.
+You should take steps to mitigate those risks and reduce your overall costs.

 Key Note!